CylonicRaider/LeetQuest/tools/maps/README.md

 BrowserQuest map exporter
 =========================

-***Disclaimer: due to popular demand we are open sourcing this tool, but please be aware that it was never meant to be publicly released.
+***Disclaimer: Due to popular demand we are open sourcing this tool, but please be aware that it was never meant to be publicly released.
 Therefore the code is messy/non-optimized and the exporting process can be very slow with large map files.***

 Editing the map